Epsy Campbell Barr: Political career

 Campbell was a deputy of the Citizen Action Party for the 2002–2006 term, serving as leader from 2003 to 2006 and as the party's president from 2005 to 2009.

 After serving in the legislature for four years (2002–2006) and running for vice president in 2006, Campbell decided to seek the nomination of the PAC.
 She traveled the country in an RV, taking her anti-corruption and accountability message to PAC voters.
 Three other candidates vied to represent PAC in the 2014 national elections: Juan Carlos Mendoza, Luis Guillermo Solís, and Ronald Solís Bolaños.
 As of February 2013, she was the most popular opposition candidate; however, she bowed out of the race to Luis Guillermo Solís.
 Solís became Costa Rica's president elect in March 2014.

-In March 2014, Campbell won a deputy position in San Jose, Costa Rica as a PAC candidate.
+In March 2014, Campbell won a deputy position in San Jose as a PAC candidate.
 When Solís became the de facto president elect, he mentioned that Campbell would be one of his choices for President of the Legislative Assembly, although Henry Mora Jiménez became the President of the Legislative Assembly in May 2014.